Code-Institute-Submissions/davidcalikes-mypse.ie/docs/README.md

 The colors used throughout the site are listed above.
 They are positive colors without being brash and are evocative of the Irish tricolor flag.
 (MyPSE.ie being an exclusively Irish enterprise)

-The contrasting dark magenta color was used as a natural compliment to the greens and is used as an indicator for hover pseudo elements, overwriting bootstrap's default blue.
+The contrasting dark magenta color was used as a natural compliment to the greens and is used as an indicator for hover pseudo elements, overwriting the default blue of bootstrap.

 ## Nav and Footer Gradient